Kafva/kage/README.md

 To enable anonymous pushing(!) pass `--enable=receive-pack`, this is not relevant for the Android client since it does not support making local changes.

+Note: all password files named `otp.age` will be treated as encrypted `otpauth://` URLs and kage will automatically try to resolve them into a time-based one time password (TOTP).

 ## Development notes

 ### Core library